ManiGhazaee/CPU/README.md

 ### Directives

 - `.zero` 32 bit `0`, used as a default value
-- `.data` start of a data segment which accepts direct value type or strings, e.g. `.data "hello"` or `.data 0d99`
+- `.data` start of a data segment which accepts immediate value type or strings, e.g. `.data "foo bar"` or `.data 0d99`